 Mindi Nagle is an undergraduate, first generation student at Southern Oregon University.
-She is majoring in English and Writing with a focus on Literary Studies and minoring in Gender and Women’s Studies.
+She is majoring in English and Writing with a focus on Professional Writing and minoring in Gender, Sexuality, and Women’s Studies.
 She anticipates graduating cum laude in June of 2015.

-After completing her undergraduate degree at SOU Mindi is interested in pursuing a graduate degree in English Literature or Human Development.
-She hopes to contribute her love of research and action within a program that can help her to achieve her goal of becoming a post-secondary educator.
+After completing her undergraduate degree at SOU Mindi is interested in pursuing a graduate degree in Forestry or Sociology.
+She hopes to contribute her love of research and action within a program that can help her to achieve her goals of becoming a post-secondary educator and professional researcher.

 McNair Faculty Mentor: Dr. Edwin Battistella, Professor English and Writing

 PowerPoint Illustrated Presentation: Oregon Speaks: A Sociolinguistic Study of Vernacular Diversity